postite/JSFexterns/readme.md

 to export sprites from fireworks

 -layout:
-generate bootsrap based Html layout from a fireworks file
+generate bootstrap based Html layout from a fireworks file

 -Bridge/
 socket based panel to send layout to a html preview